joegreene/CS_121_Fall_2014/Weekly Work/Week 1/Resources/README.md

 use `using std::cout;` and `using std::endl;` (where `using namespace std;` was).
 There is example usage of this replacement in the references folder.

 ### Practice Projects
 Located under each .cpp file in the Projects folder.
+I tried my best to put in comments and thorough explanations, but if it's difficult to interpret then email me and I'll explain the program.